tam-km-truong/Workspace/experiments/001_firstexperiment661k/Rebatching.md

 Export the result using the 'Export as tsv' feature provided.

+Now can be download directly from the website

 ## Compress tsv to tsv.xz

 Compress the metadata file using xz: